MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 ### Unable to use DateTime type data in DirectQuery mode

 There's a known issue where the DateTime type isn't supported through DirectQuery.
-Selecting a column with the DateTime type will cause an "Invalid query" error or a visual error.
+Selecting a column with the DateTime type causes an "Invalid query" error or a visual error.

-## Enable Azure AD Single Sign-On (SSO) for Google BigQuery
+## Enable Azure AD single sign-on (SSO) for Google BigQuery

 We support Azure AD SSO through both Power BI Service (cloud) and also through the on-premises data gateway.
 For more information about enabling Azure AD SSO for all connectors, go to [Overview of single sign-on (SSO) for on-premises data gateways in Power BI](/power-bi/connect-data/service-gateway-sso-overview).
 Confirm directly with your Google contact that your system and accounts are set up correctly for Azure AD SSO prior to attempting to connect in Power BI.

-### Azure AD Single Sign-On (SSO) through Power BI service
+### Azure AD single sign-on (SSO) through Power BI service

 To configure a new connection in Power BI service: